xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 title:  GitHub 2016 round up
 date:   2017-01-01 08:00:00
 author: Mathias Claassen
-categories: Github, Data Analysis
+categories: GitHub, Data Analysis
 author_id: mathias
 markdown: redcarpet

 ---

-# Analysis of 2016 Github commits, messages, stars and more
+# Analysis of 2016 GitHub commits, messages, stars and more

 Welcome to the first Xmartlabs' data analysis post.
-We thought it would be interesting to study the use of one of the tools we use everyday which is Github.
-Xmartlabs has several open source projects so it seemed interesting to see some statistics about open source projects on Github.
-Luckily there is the [GitHub Archive] which records all the public activity on Github and can be accessed for free.
+We thought it would be interesting to study the use of one of the tools we use everyday which is GitHub.
+Xmartlabs has several open source projects so it seemed interesting to see some statistics about open source projects on GitHub.
+Luckily there is the [GitHub Archive] which records all the public activity on GitHub and can be accessed for free.
 On the other hand we wanted to try and use some new technologies like Apache Spark on Databricks and Zeppelin.
 So we started a process in which we came to grips with these technologies and found out some interesting things.